-Complete Monster: Chairman Stahl, like most C Ms, he just exudes an aura of hatred and disrespect for everything in existence.
+Complete Monster: Chairman Jorhan Brimve Stahl from 3 just exudes an aura of hatred and disrespect for everything in existence.
 He is utterly without remorse for any and all atrocities he performs, from testing experimental weapons on P.O.W.s to laughing as he kills his rival in a particularly gruesome manner.
-And he is entirely convinced of his own superiority over everyone from his soldiers to the protagonists.
-They're all tools to be used and/or destroyed, in his mind.
+He is entirely convinced of his own superiority over everyone from his soldiers to the protagonists, who in his mind are all tools to be used and/or destroyed.

 Rico, who's a loudmouthed, annoying Jerkass who does a nice job breaking things (see above).
 In addition, his AI can be summed up as "get shot, and get shot often", and the player is NOT allowed to abandon his injured ass at any point for being stupid, he MUST be revived.
 He is severely disliked by the fandom as a result.
 This could be intentional - to offset Sev's measured approach, and ultimately show the futility of aggression for aggression's sake, as well as how blindly running in like an idiot is a poor tactic.
 Either way, the fans hate him and it doesn't seem that the developers are listening to complaints that Sev should kill him off already.
 The inclusion of a major role for him in the 3rd game is likely to be a sales deterrent.